 A pin-up inspired by Steven Spielberg's 2005 film adaptation of the H.G.
-Wells' 19th century proto-SF novel which I also like a lot.
+Wells' 19th century proto-SF novel, which I also like a lot.
 The creation of this pin-up lasted way longer than I had desired.
-It was conceived over a year ago - in July of 2011 - when I drew a pencil sketch of only Rachel (played by Dakota Fanning) and the Tripod in the background.
-Then, I left the piece unfinished to focus on some other projects.
-When I resumed the work some months later I decided to add her older brother Robbie to the picture...
-Finally, this summer, I figured I might as well do the whole thing and add the character of Ray Farrier (portrayed by Tom Cruise).
-A few characters had to be recolored from scratch due to some new coloring approaches that I developed in the meantime.
+It was conceived in July of 2011 when I drew a pencil sketch of only Rachel (played by Dakota Fanning) and the Tripod in the background.
+Then I left the piece unfinished to focus on some other projects; when I resumed the work some months later I decided to add her older brother Robbie to the picture...
+Finally, in the summer of 2012, I figured I might as well do the whole thing and add the character of Ray Farrier (portrayed by Tom Cruise).
+A few characters had to be recolored from scratch due to some new coloring approaches that I had developed in the meantime.
 I updated the pin-up once again by adding a Martian to the mix and finally the A-10 Thunderbolt II aircraft...
 Finally completed in September of 2014!